Symbolic boundaries: Transgressing boundaries

-Prejudice is often the result of crossing the symbolic boundaries that preserve a group's sense of itself - boundaries that as with a nation's frontiers may in fact be real as well as symbolic.
-(The ancient ceremony of beating the bounds highlights that overlapping of real and symbolic bounds).
+Prejudice is often the result of crossing the symbolic boundaries that preserve a group's sense of itself - boundaries that, like a nation's frontiers, may in fact be real as well as symbolic.
+(The ancient ceremony of beating the bounds highlights that overlapping of real and symbolic bounds.)
 Salman Rushdie has emphasised the role of the migrant as a postmodern representative, transgressing symbolic boundaries, and (potentially at least) demonised by their upholders in the host nation as a result.

 Marjorie Garber has explored the role of the transvestite in crossing the symbolic boundaries of gender - something which she considered tended to challenge those of race as well.

 Symbolic/social boundaries

 Symbolic boundaries are distinct from “social boundaries" that are "objectified forms of social differences manifested in unequal access to an unequal distribution of resources… and social opportunities.”

 Play

 Playing may be seen as a way of testing social boundaries - the unspoken frames set about social activities.
 Humour too provides a way of illuminating, testing and perhaps also shifting symbolic boundaries.